ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> > [!primary]
 >> >
->> > If your domain name is managed in the same OVHcloud customer account as your platform, and you have ticked `autoEnableDKIM` and `configureDkim`, go directly to the [**The different states of DKIM**](#dkim-status) section below to track DKIM activation.
+>> > If your domain name is managed in the same OVHcloud customer account as your service, and you have ticked `autoEnableDKIM` and `configureDkim`, go directly to the section [**The different states of DKIM**](#dkim-status) below to track DKIM activation.
 >>
 > **3. Retrieve the DNS record**
 >> You must manually configure your domain name’s DNS zone **in the following cases**:
 >>
->> - Your Email Pro platform is linked to a domain name that is managed in another OVHcloud customer account.<br>
+>> - Your Email Pro service is linked to a domain name that is managed in another OVHcloud customer account.<br>
->> - Your Email Pro platform is linked to a domain name that is managed by another registrar<br>
+>> - Your Email Pro service is linked to a domain name that is managed by another registrar<br>
 >> - You have chosen not to check the `configureDkim` box in the previous step.<br>
 >>
 >> To configure your DNS zone, you will need to retrieve the values of the **DNS record for each selector if you have created two**.
 To do this, use the following API call: